 Event proposal template

 Here is a free to use event proposal template suitable for company events with included sample texts that you can use and edit to fit your company.
+In relation to a PDF or word template it is editable online and there is no need to download anything.

 This proposal is in comparison to a PDF or word document based on an interactive webpage that is fully responsive and interactive.
 It will look good on any device and your customer will be able to click and choose extra packages.